 A boatload of Rohingya people arrives at Shah Porir Island, Bangladesh, after crossing the Naf River, among the thousands that continue to stream across the border to escape ethnic-centered violence in Rakhine State, western Myanmar.
-The Government of Bangladesh has estimated that more than 500,000 have fled fierce attacks against the large Muslim minority group between August and October 2017.
+The Rohingya Crisis had triggered the exodus of more than 500,000 refugees fleeing fierce attacks against the large Muslim minority group between August and October 2017.
 Although Myanmar has downplayed international condemnation of what the United Nations human rights chief has called a “textbook example of ethnic cleansing” by the Burmese military regime, it later announced that it would accept the repatriation of the Rohingya back to Rakhine.

 In an ideal world, if and when the attacks on the Rohingya and the surrounding political conflict that has triggered the exodus normalizes and a sound resolution is reached among conflicting parties, repatriation based on universal humanitarian standards would be a welcome vehicle to allow the displaced population to return home in safety.
 However, the majority of Rohingya refugees interviewed by Earth International Foundation (EIF) were skeptical towards the promise made by Aung San Suu Kyi, Myanmar’s de facto leader.
 For one, they perceive the talk as hollow.
 The memory of the horrors they witnessed as family members were raped, tortured and murdered remains very fresh.
 Voluntary repatriation to Rakhine could be hindered by the widespread lack of intrinsic trust.